dafny-lang/dafny/docs/DafnyRef/Topics.md

 In some programs (for example, in some test programs), it is desirable to avoid nondeterminism.
 For that purpose, Dafny provides an `--enforce-determinism` option.
 It forbids use of any program statement that may have nondeterministic behavior and it disables auto-initialization.
-Since this mode enforces definite assignments everywhere, it forbids the use of `iterator` declarations and `constructor`-less `class` declarations.
+This mode enforces definite assignments everywhere, going beyond what the strict mode does by enforcing definite assignment also for fields and array elements.
+It also forbids the use of `iterator` declarations and `constructor`-less `class` declarations.
 It is up to a user's build process to ensure that `--enforce-determinism` is used consistently throughout the program.
 (In the legacy CLI, this mode is enabled by `/definiteAssignment:3`.)